Veterinarian Angela Smith BVSc outlines the foaling process and signs to look for in a mare who is about to deliver.

 Relaxation of the muscles of the pelvic area

 Relaxation of this region usually occurs about 3 weeks before foaling.
 These changes allow the fetus to pass through the birth canal with greater ease.
 This process is gradual and may not be seen on all mares but in most a distinctive change in the appearance can be seen.
 A hollow develops on either side of the root of the tail as muscles of the hip and buttock area start to relax.
 This area can be examined each day when the mare is checked.
 The abdomen becomes increasingly pendulous as it enlarges and about a week before foaling it may appear to shrink as the foal shifts into position in preparation for foaling.
 This change is not always seen in all mares.

 This is when wax-like beads appear at the end of each teat — they are droplets of colostrum.
 They can appear anywhere between 12-36 hours before foaling or a week or two before foaling.
 It does not occur in some mares so is not a reliable method of predicting foaling occurrence.

 Relaxation of the vulva

 Within the last 24-48 hours before foaling, the mare’s vulva can be observed to swell and relax in preparation for stretching several times its normal size to allow passage of the foal.

 Many mares exhibit behaviour changes.
-During the last few weeks of gestation a mare can become cranky, restless and as she enters the first stage of labour, she usually wants to be left alone.
+During the last few weeks of gestation a mare can become cranky and restless, and as she enters the first stage of labour, she usually wants to be left alone.
 She may walk continually in the pasture or stall, swish her tail, look at her sides, or kick at her abdomen.
 These signs are also indicative of colic, but if the mare eats, drinks, defecates and urinates frequently then the first stage of labour is probably in progress.

 As labour approaches the mare often breaks into a sweat.
-The mare’s neck, flanks may feel warm and damp or a general sweat over all the body may occur.
+The mare’s neck and flanks may feel warm and damp or a general sweat all over the body might occur.